johans-work/niyanodes/README.md

 ## implementation basics

 A todo list has what makes it a todo list, and is implementation agnostic.
 It could be an app, in html or drawn on paper.
 Similarly, niya nodes is also just an abstraction seeking an implementation.
+All you need is to know how it works.

 The Recipe:

+niya = each node is an instance of a type in a tree

 - structure
-  - instance tree
+  - instance tree: user nodes that starts empty
-  - type tree
+  - type tree: range of types available
+  - system tree: the implementation of niya itself
 - functions
   - display tree
   - display node